Practical Tips for CEOs to Make the Most of Q4

 The third quarter usually already contains the signs of things to come, and now is the time to interpret those signs.
 For example, the sales pipeline might not be growing fast enough or the close rates not arcing up as business model projections demand.
 Or it’s important to understand which marketing campaigns and events worked, which sales pitches and sales reps performed better than others, and why.
 Where are the segments where prospects have a higher likelihood of buying, and why?

 Typically, there will be board meetings in September and in January where the above questions about this year’s performance and what’s needed to continue or recover growth next year will be discussed.
-Pulling together a data driven strategy of where the company did well and where it needs to do better, and what the root causes were for both requires time and keen analyses.
+Pulling together a data-driven strategy of where the company did well and where it needs to do better, and what the root causes were for both require time and keen analyses.

 The strategic CEOs start now to diagnose what worked and what didn’t and develop the plans for Q4 and the new year that can be credibly presented at the next board meetings.
 For that, crawling through both the marketing funnels as well as the sales opportunity pipelines and extracting meaningful insights are key to having a success-prone growth strategy.